Skip to main content

 Fiordland National Park, Southland

-With its soaring cliffs, dramatic glacial valleys, and thundering waterfalls, it's easy to see why the famous Milford Sound is one of New Zealand's most visited sights.
-This natural wonder is the star attraction of Fiordland National Park, a UNESCO World Heritage Site that provides a haven for dolphins, seals, and penguins.
+With its jagged sea cliffs, plunging glacial valleys, and thundering waterfalls, it’s easy to see why Milford Sound is one of New Zealand’s most visited natural wonders.
+The headline act of the UNESCO World Heritage-listed Fiordland National Park is a vast coastal wilderness, fringed by ancient forests and home to fur seals, bottlenose dolphins, rare black coral, and Fiordland crested penguins.

 Whether you cruise around the fjord, fly overhead in a helicopter tour or scenic flight, or explore Fiordland National Park by coach, Milford Sound is unforgettable from all angles.
 Most Milford Sound tours run from Queenstown or Te Anau and also visit highlights such as the iconic Mitre Peak, Bowen Falls, and Mount Pembroke.